marsiitr/Smart-door-locking-system/README.md

 ## Abstract

-The main aim of this project is to open a Smart door lock from any where in the world by using IOT or by using Keypad.
+The aim of this project is to open a Smart door lock from any where in the world by using IOT cloud or by using Keypad.
+Abstract Smart Door Lock Major Qualifying Project The goals of this project were to build a modern, easy-to-use, smart door lock that allows for accessible unlocking and adds convenience, utility, and security to your home.

 ## Motivation